chipsalliance/firrtl-spec/spec.md

 In all cases, if a memory location is written to by more than one port on the same cycle, the stored value is undefined.

+### Constant memory type

+A memory with a constant data-type represents a ROM and may not have write-ports.
+It is beyond the scope of this specification how ROMs are initialized.

 ## Instances

 FIRRTL modules are instantiated with the instance statement.
 The following